LF-Decentralized-Trust-labs/paladin/doc-site/docs/architecture/distributed_sequencer.md

 - Endorsement_Gathering: Assembled and waiting for endorsement
 - Blocked: Is fully endorsed but cannot proceed due to dependencies not being ready for dispatch
 - Confirming_Dispatch: Endorsed and waiting for dispatch confirmation
-- Ready_For_Dispatch: Dispatch confirmation received and waiting to be collected by the dispatcher thread.Going into this state is the point of no return
+- Ready_For_Dispatch: Dispatch confirmation received and waiting to be collected by the dispatcher thread.
+Going into this state is the point of no return
-- Dispatched: Collected by the dispatcher thread but not yet
+- Dispatched: Collected by the dispatcher thread but not yet submitted
 - Submitted: At least one submission has been made to the blockchain
 - Confirmed: Recently confirmed on the base ledger.
 NOTE: confirmed transactions are not held in memory for ever so getting a list of confirmed transactions will only return those confirmed recently
 - Final: Final state for the transaction.
 Transactions are removed from memory as soon as they enter this state